 When you turn editing on you’ll see editing tools.

 The previous lesson, Course Design and Settings, explained how your course is segmented into different sections, either by weeks or topics.
 You can customize and move sections around by using the editing options available.
-Section editing options are shown below for the weekly format (left) and the topics format (right).
+Section editing options are illustrated below.

 You can drop files directly into your Moodle contact area.
 Find your syllabus on your desktop and drag it to the location where you want it in your course.
 By default, Moodle will display the name of the file.
-However, we can easily rename this with the new pencil “edit title” tool.
+However, we can easily rename this with the pencil “edit title” tool, the same way you can edit a section heading.

 Add an Activity or a Resource